[A midsummer dinner – Apricot and pistachio tart]

 Arrange the apricots halves, cut-side up onto the crème d’amandes and bake for 40 to 45 minutes, or until golden brown.

-In a small pan, place the apricot jam with a little water and bring to the boil.
+In a small pan, place the apricot jam with a little water (around a tablespoon) and bring to the boil.
 Gently brush this glaze over the hot tart, and allow the tart to cool down at room temperature.
 Slice into wedges and serve, perhaps with a scoop of ice-cream or a dollop of whipped cream.